MKortmann/wouldyourather/README.md

 _getUsers()
 ```

-* Returns a Promise which resolves to a JSON object containing a collection of users.
+* Returns a Promise which resolves to a JSON object containing a collection of users
-* This collection represents all the users that play this game.
+* This collection represents all the users that play this game

 ### `getQuestions`